-“With the update to WordPress 5.5, a migration tool known as
+“With the update to WordPress 5.5, a migration tool is known as

 jquery-migrate will no longer be enabled by default.
-This may lead to unexpected behaviors in some themes or plugins who run older code.
+This may lead to unexpected behaviors in some themes or plugins that run older code.

 - Download the plugin from here: https://wordpress.org/plugins/enable-jquery-migrate-helper/#installation

 - Activate the plugin on the plugin screen.

 - That’s it!
 The plugin handles the rest automatically for you